-Welcome to the Arcade Tech Training here at STATION 300 GAINESVILLE.
+Welcome to the Arcade Tech Training here at RainForest Black Light Golf & Arcade.
 Thank you all for being here.
-On behalf of FIRST FRAME BOWLING, we hope you enjoy your time and gain valuable knowledge that will help you in your career and last a lifetime.
+On behalf of FIRST FRAME BOWLING, we hope you enjoy your time and gain valuable knowledge that will help you in your career that lasts a lifetime.

 This class is intended to help all attendees better understand the arcade side of the amusements business.
-Game repair, game diagnosis, preventative maintenance, simple electrical, arcade floor elements, redemption, and game reports are a sample of the focus for this training.
+Game repair, game diagnosis, preventative maintenance, simple electrical, arcade floor elements, redemption, and game reports.